NeuraiProject/neurai-rpc/README.md

 }

 ```

 # Methods / commands / Procedure calls

 Here is a list of all method/commands [All methods](neurai_methods.md)

-In your local Neurai core wallet, you can go to
+In your local Raven core wallet, you can go to

 help > debug window > console